Hundred Fowls Problem: Mathematical formulation

-Any problem of this type is sometime referred to as "Hundred Fowls problem".
+Any problem of this type is sometimes referred to as "Hundred Fowls problem".

 Variations

 Some variants of the Hundred Fowls Problem have appeared in the mathematical literature of several cultures.
 In the following we present a few sample problems discussed in these cultures.

 Indian mathematics

 Mahavira's Ganita-sara-sangraha contains the following problem:

 Pigeons are sold at the rate of 5 for 3, sarasa-birds at the rate of 7 for 5, swans at the rate of 9 for 7, and peacocks at the rate of 3 for 9 (panas).
 A certain man was told to bring 100 birds for 100 panas.
 What does he give for each of the various kinds of birds he buys?

 The Bakshali manuscript gives the problem of solving the following equations: